ebemunk/blog/content/2021-12-01-playmates/index.md

 <div data-scrolly="multiGirl">

 There were 7 issues that featured multiple Playmates.
-Except for the first time in October 1958, all of them were either twins or triplets.
+Except for the first time in October 1958, all of them were either twins or triplets. **Pat Sheehan** and **Mara Corday** in 1958 were the only two that did not share the same centerfold image.

+All others were on the same centerfold image, with their siblings.

-In total, there are 5 sets of twins and 1 set of triplets that became Playmates at the same time.
+In total, there are 5 sets of twins and 1 set of triplets that became Playmates at the same time and shared the same centerfold.

+In addition, one set of twins, **Kristina and Karissa Shannon** shared the same centerfold, but were chosen Playmates for July and August of 2009 on the same issue.

 </div>